jaylenroope-afk/Betting_Value_Analysis/README.md

 ## Key Performance Indicators (KPIs)
 ### Points Spread Deviation
-- Measures how accurate the algorithm predicted the spread or difference in points between the favored team and the opposing team from 2020 (19-20) to the 2025 (24-25) NBA season
+- Measures how accurate the algorithm predicted the spread or difference in points between the favored team and the opposing team from 2020 (19-20) to the 2025 (24-25) NBA season.
-- Analysis on seasonal trends as well as specific teams
+- Analysis on seasonal trends as well as specific teams.

 ### Total Points Deviation
 - Measures how accurate the algorithm predicted the total points in a game which is the sum of the points from each team.